SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

    *Source choice for simultaneous fitting* table.

 .. note::
-   a corralary of the above is that currently models created as a sum|multiply model will not work as desired because the generated model parameters have a p#_ appended to the beginning and thus radius and p1_radius will not be recognized as the same parameter.
+   a corollary of the above is that currently models created as a sum|multiply model will not work as desired because the generated model parameters have a p#_ appended to the beginning and thus radius and p1_radius will not be recognized as the same parameter.